-The purposes of the Budget and Audit Committee are to:
+The purposes of the Budget and Audit Committee (B&A) are to:

-- 1. Assist the council in overseeing and supervising the city auditor; - 2.
+- I. Assist the council in overseeing and supervising the city auditor; - 2.
 Assist the council in evaluating the proposed budget, including a mid-year report, and any amendments thereto; - 3.
-Assist the council in understanding the budget impacts resulting from council's actions: - 4.
+Assist the council in understanding the budget impacts resulting from council's actions; - 4.
 Assist the council in reviewing and evaluating the Innovation and Growth Fund; and - 5.
-Assist the council in enhancing the city's ability to: - a. improve the effectiveness and efficiency of city operations; - b. improve the city's fiscal operations; - c. adopt and adhere to a balanced budget; and - d. comply with city policies, procedures, and regulatory requirements.

-- The Budget and Audit Committee shall receive, review, and forward to the council as appropriate, reports, recommendations, and updates from the city auditor. - 2.
-The Budget and Audit Committee shall receive and review the proposed budget and any material amendments thereto. - 3.
-The Budget and Audit Committee shall receive and review any key budget policy issues, including but not limited to, Comprehensive Annual Financial Report (CAFR) results, use of any year-end surplus, the mid-year report, budget priorities, use of unanticipated revenue, or proposed budget issues such as fee increases, prior to bringing forward to council. - 4.
-The Budget and Audit Committee may: - a. receive, review, and forward to the council, when relevant to city audits, any reports from the city treasurer, the department of finance, other city offices, or external auditors; - receive, review, and forward to the city council any reports and recommendations from the economic development department or city manager regarding the Innovation and Growth Fund; and
+Assist the council in enhancing the city's ability to: - a.
+Improve the effectiveness and efficiency of city operations; - b.
+Improve the city's fiscal operations; - c.
+Adopt and adhere to a balanced budget; and - d.
+Comply with city policies, procedures, and regulatory requirements. - B. Procedures - 1.
+The B&A Committee shall receive, review, and forward to the council as appropriate, reports, recommendations, and updates from the city auditor. - 2.
+The B&A Committee shall receive and review the proposed budget and any material amendments thereto. - 3.
+The B&A Committee shall receive and review any key budget policy issues, including but not limited to, Annual Comprehensive Financial Report (ACFR) results, use of any year-end surplus, the mid-year report, budget priorities, use of unanticipated revenue, or proposed budget issues such as fee increases, prior to bringing forward to council. - 4.
+The B&A Committee may: - a. receive, review, and forward to the council, when relevant to city audits, any reports from the city treasurer, the department of finance, other city offices, or external auditors; - b. receive, review, and forward to the city council any reports and recommendations from the economic development department or city manager regarding the Innovation and Growth Fund; and

-- c. propose that the council adopt ordinances, resolutions, or take other actions, provided that such ordinances, resolutions, or actions are within the jurisdiction of the Budget and Audit Committee. - 5.
-A vote of a majority of the members present is required to approve a recommendation to council.
-A tie vote results in an item being forwarded to council without a recommendation. - 6.
-If a Budget and Audit Committee item fails to receive the votes required under Rule 15.B.5, any council member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.
+- c. propose that the council adopt ordinances, resolutions, or take other actions, provided that such ordinances, resolutions, or actions are within the jurisdiction of the B&A Committee. - 5.
+A vote of a majority of the members present is required to approve a recommendation and forward an item to the city council.
+A two-two vote results in an item being forwarded to the city council without a recommendation. - 6.
+If a B&A Committee item fails to receive the votes required forward the item to the city council, the mayor or any councilmember during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on the City Clerk's Log of Councilmember Pending Requests for council deliberation and the item will require a 2/3 vote of the city council to waive B&A Committee approval and to be placed on the City Manager's Council Follow Up Log.